topheman/vanilla-es6-jspm/README.md

 ###e2e

-*This part works but is still in progress (not yet connected to Travis CI - [follow trello card](https://trello.com/c/MQNwxEa7/39-protractor-e2e-tests))*

 The e2e tests are in `test/e2e/spec`.
 It's using [protractor](http://www.protractortest.org/) - an end-to-end test framework for AngularJS applications, based on [Selenium Webdriver](http://www.seleniumhq.org/).
 It can also be used on non-angular websites ([more on wiki](https://github.com/topheman/vanilla-es6-jspm/wiki/FAQ#protractor)).

 You can run the e2e tests two ways (either way, they need a server in order to run):